What Renters Want with Jessica Fiur: Why You Should NOT Use Facebook at Your Community

 Social media might be popular, but it might not be the best way to communicate with your residents.

 It seems like everyone uses Facebook.
-You use it.
-I use it.
-Your weird aunt who still plays Candy Crush and keeps sending you requests to join for some reason uses it.
 So, it’s been pretty much decided in the apartment industry that it’s necessary to have a community Facebook (and Twitter, and, for some enterprising communities Instagram) page to communicate about what’s going on at the apartment.

 In fact, many people view this as not just necessary, but, essentially, mandatory.

 Think about it.
 When you use Facebook, sometimes posts get buried, or people just miss them.
 And, as odd as it sounds, some people actually don’t have a Facebook account, so some residents might miss out completely.